 Assigning tickets to relevant teams/departments is not rocket science and should not take more than a few seconds.

-With a shared help desk platform, any agent can assign a ticket to different departments such as Support, Sales, Billing, Product Development, etc. For instance, a customer email asking about product features or pricing can be effortlessly assigned to the sales team.
+Here is an important shared inbox tip – you must encourage agents to assign a ticket to different departments such as Support, Sales, Billing, Product, Development, etc. For instance, a customer email asking about product features or pricing can be effortlessly assigned to the sales team.